 Michigan law imposes mandatory waiting periods that establish the minimum duration for any divorce, but the difference between uncontested and contested cases can mean months versus years.

-Uncontested Divorce Timeline in Michigan
+Uncontested Divorce Timeline

 - Residency requirement: 180 days in Michigan and 10 days in the county where you file